-The Bohemian Adventure is a great value option if you want to see some of Bohemian Europe’s top cities on a budget.
-One of our cheapest month-long Interrailing trips, our 4 week Bohemian Adventure allows you to take it all in at a leisurely pace.
+Our Eastern Adventure is a great value option if you want to see some of Eastern Europe’s top cities on a budget.
+One of our cheapest month-long Interrailing trips, our 4 week Eastern Adventure allows you to take it all in at a leisurely pace.
 Each city has a great combination of nightlife, culture, and foodie treats to discover, plus you’ll end up by the Croatian coast at the end of your trip for some well-deserved chill-out time.

 Hit the ground running in bohemian Berlin, one of Europe’s most historically rich cities.
 With more incredible museums than you can shake a stick at, you’ll have plenty of the city’s history to explore!
 Wander around its streets and pass what was the border between Eastern and Western Europe before the Berlin Wall fell.
 Counter-balance the culture and history lessons with bar-hopping and partying at the city’s many clubs – from the edgy to the downright bizarre.
 If you’re lucky enough, you might even get into Berghain…

 Then you’ll head to Krakow, Poland.
 Packed with imposing and impressive architecture, homely eateries and luscious green parks – there’s plenty to fill your days with.
 With the city’s natural beauty, it’s hard to believe that it’s also bursting at the seams with amazing and vibrant nightlife.
 Whilst there, be sure to take an unforgettable day trip to Auschwitz and Birkenau.
 We guarantee that it’ll be one of the most moving experiences you’ll ever have on your travels.